hydrargyrum/webp3/README.rst

 Audio format support
 --------------------

-WebP3 doesn't use Flash and solely relies on HTML5's `<audio>` tag.
+WebP3 doesn't use Flash and solely relies on HTML5's ``<audio>`` tag.
 So, audio file format support (like MP3) depends on your viewing browser and OS.

 JSON
 ----

-When "application/json" mimetype is present in the "Accept" HTTP header, the listing of the browsed directory is returned in JSON format.
+When ``application/json`` mimetype is present in the ``Accept`` HTTP header, the listing of the browsed directory is returned in JSON format.

 M3U
 ---

-When "audio/x-mpegurl" mimetype is present in the "Accept" HTTP header, or if the URL ends with "?m3u", the listing of files the browsed directory is returned in M3U playlist format.
+When ``audio/x-mpegurl`` mimetype is present in the ``Accept`` HTTP header, or if the URL ends with ``?m3u``, the listing of files the browsed directory is returned in M3U playlist format.
 Thus, the URL can be given to an audio player like VLC.

 Usage